tader/musicbox/README.md

     print(url)  # <-- Add this print statement!
     webbrowser.open_new(url)
 ```
+Open a second SSH connection to your Pi

-During the `sonos login` command, the url will be printed, on your computer open the url, sign in and then you will be redirected to `http://localhost:5000/xxxxxxx`, the page will fail to load.
-Copy this url, open a new SSH connection to your Pi and execute `curl '<copied url>'`, eg., `curl 'http://localhost:5000/xxxxxxx'`.
-The login command will then succeed, most likely.
+Run `sonos login` from the first session.
+The url will be printed, copy it and on your computer paste it into a browser.
+Sign in and then you will be redirected to `http://localhost:5000/xxxxxxx`, copy this url from the browser.
+From the second session enter `curl '<copied url>'`, eg., `curl 'http://localhost:5000/xxxxxxx'`.
+The login command will then succeed and you can close the second shell.

 Execute the following commands to login and set your household and group: